 Chairlifts are more comfortable than gondolas, especially if they have a high capacity (6+ people), and they are fast.
 One doesn't need to take the skis off, and the newer ones can go very fast.

-At the same the following problems often encounter in case of chairlifts:
+At the same the following problems are often encountered in the case of chairlifts:

-- They are old, low capacity (2 people), slow (2 m/s), not cushioned, and they don't have a bubble, which can be very annoying if the weather is terrible.
+- They are old, low capacity (2 people), are slow (2 m/s), are not cushioned, and they don't have a bubble, which can be very annoying if the weather is terrible.

-For the above reasons, it is worth to check out the various aerial lifts of the ski areas with regards to when they were built and how fast they are.
-Old, low capacity and slow aerial lifts can make the ski experience dull.
+For the above reasons, it is worth checking out the various aerial lifts of the ski areas with regards to when they were built and how fast they are.
+Old, low capacity, and slow aerial lifts can make the ski experience dull.

 Ski lifts - For Advanced Skiers

-If you are an advanced skier, it is worth to take a look at the lift routes to understand how much we will spend on the lifts rather than skiing.
+If you are an advanced skier, it is worth taking a look at the lift routes to understanding how much we will spend on the lifts rather than skiing.